danielmoi/command-line-tute/commands/curl.md

 It supports many protocols (such as HTTP, FTP, etc)

-The server location is at the specified URL.
+The server / resource location is at the specified URL.

 ----
 ## Options